rp-honorato/rp-honorato/README.md

 <p align="left">
    <strong> Hi, my name is Pedro and I'm a Brazilian currently living in Portugal.</strong>.<br>
    <p>
-   I currently study web development with a focus on improving my skills as an SAP Fullstack developer.
+   <strong>I currently study web development with a focus on improving my skills as an SAP Fullstack developer.</strong>
    <p>
 </p>